 Location: East Iceland

-East Iceland is often overlooked – being located on the other side of the country from Reykjavík – but it’s worth the detour around the Ring Road.
+East Iceland is often overlooked since it’s located on the other side of the country from Reykjavík.
+But it’s worth the detour around the Ring Road.

-Don’t miss: Going on a boat tour on the Jökulsárlón Glacier Lagoon, eating the local langoustine in Höfn, and spotting the wild roaming reindeer.
+Don’t miss: Going on a boat tour on the Jökulsárlón Glacier Lagoon, eating the local langoustine in Höfn, and spotting wild reindeer.

 3. Borgarfjörður area